iuliatuduran/hybrid-emergency-phone/README.md

   * `ArduinoJson` (for parsing Google Geolocation responses)
   * `UniversalTelegramBot` (for secure Telegram messaging)
   * `Adafruit_GFX` & `Adafruit_ST7789` (for TFT display rendering)

+### Usage

+* **1.Power the system using the USB-C cable or the integrated Li-Po battery.**
+* **2.Wait for the TFT display to indicate successful initialization (WiFi and GSM connection established).**
+* **3.Trigger the alert by either lifting the vintage telephone handset or speaking the keyword "AJUTOR" near the microphone.**
+* **4.The system will emit acoustic signals, fetch the GSM location, send the Telegram alert, and initiate the emergency call.**

 ### Configuration

 Before uploading the code, open the main sketch and insert your specific credentials and API keys in the defined variables:

 ```cpp